Up05/img_to_ascii2/README.md

 # img_to_ascii2
 Print out any* image you want in your terminal

+*Currently you must go to the executable's path to access `palettes.txt`, oops...
+I'll fix that a bit later*
 Usage: `img_to_ascii2.exe <image> <columns> <rows> [<palette>]`

 There are a couple of predefined palettes, although, you may also make your own palettes in the file named: `palettes.txt`.